 There are a few ways to slow downwash trading in the crypto market.
 From the BTI report, there is a clear indication that exchanges and informational websites like CMC need to have stricter regulations.
 This includes making trading data more transparent to users on the platform.

-Furthermore, exchanges need to implement protocols that prevent users from creating multiple accounts.
+Furthermore, exchanges must implement protocols preventing users from creating multiple accounts.
 Some exchanges already tie users to their IP addresses and government ID cards.
-This needs to be standardized across the crypto market.
+This needs to be standardised across the crypto market.

-Crypto exchanges can also disallow any trades that are from the same account by using the exchange’s algorithm to determine a wash trade.
+Crypto exchanges can also disallow any trades from the same account by using the exchange’s algorithm to determine a wash trade.

-As more exchanges are regulated, the less opportunity there is for traders to engage in most forms of price manipulation.
+As more exchanges are regulated, traders have less opportunity to engage in most forms of price manipulation.

-Websites like Messari and CoinMarketCap.com now show metrics from exchanges that are not involved in wash trading, so it is easier for traders to ignore exchanges with fake trade volumes.
+Websites like Messari and CoinMarketCap.com now show metrics from exchanges not involved in wash trading, so it is easier for traders to ignore exchanges with fake trade volumes.